 - Contact you in relation to any accounts you may have and recovering debts that you may owe;

 - Verify your identity and address to help them make decisions about services they offer;

 - Help prevent crime, fraud and money laundering;

 - Screen marketing offers to make sure they are appropriate to your circumstances;

 - For Experian to undertake statistical analysis and proofing; and

 - For Experian to conduct system and product testing and database processing activities such as data loading, data matching and data linkage.

-There is a legitimate interest in sharing your tenancy details and rent payment history with the Rental Exchange and Housing Partners Ltd throughout your tenancy to help you access more affordable credit and to support the Group in making better informed tenancy decisions (unless you tell us you wish to opt out of the scheme by telephoning 01952 217100 or by calling into any Group office.)
+There is a legitimate interest in sharing your tenancy details and rent payment history with the Rental Exchange and Housing Partners Ltd throughout your tenancy to help you access more affordable credit and to support the Trust in making better informed tenancy decisions (unless you tell us you wish to opt out of the scheme by telephoning 01952 217100 or by calling into any Group office.)